benjamin-du/fastpractice/README.md

 <img src='illustrations/colab_github1.png' width='80%' />

-Now, enter "bdubreu" in the search bar and press enter (or click the magnifying glass):
+Now, enter "benjamin-du" in the search bar and press enter (or click the magnifying glass):

 <img src='illustrations/colab_github2.png' width='80%' />

+### Important: the repo link has changed: please type "benjamin-du" and <b>not</b> "bdubreu" as is written in the picture!

 You should see all the notebooks appearing.
 Select one, open it and you're good to go ;)